wp-plugins/itro-popup/readme.txt

 == Frequently Asked Questions ==

-= How can i quickly test my settings and delete cookie so the page display the popup?=
+= How can i quickly test my settings and delete cookie so the page display the popup? =

 You need to set the "Cookie expiration time" to zero and refresh your website page a couple of time.